chubbs1900/FrostVale-Valheim-Modpack/README.md

 ![FrostVale_ModPack Logo](https://dehaven.info/wp-content/uploads/2023/12/frostvale_modpack-Medium.png)

 # FrostVale_ModPack - A Journey into the Magical Realm of Valheim
+## NOTICE: This is a version of our modpack that will support the [default_old] version of valheim due to the delay of compatibility between Valheim updates.
 Welcome to **FrostVale_ModPack**, where every step in Valheim turns into an enchanting saga.
 This modpack is carefully curated to enhance your Valheim experience with a blend of magic, crafting, exploration, and survival in a beautifully harsh, snowy realm.

 ## Features